A generalization of Kummer theory to Hopf-Galois extensions: Module structure of the ring of integers

 \begin{coro} Let $K$ be the fraction field of a Dedekind domain $\mathcal{O}_K$.
 Let $L=K(\alpha)$ with $\alpha\in L$ such that $\alpha^n\in K$ and no smaller power of $\alpha$ belongs to $K$.
 Assume that $\zeta_n\in K$ and that $\mathcal{O}_L=\mathcal{O}_K[\alpha]$.
 Then $\mathcal{O}_L$ is $\mathfrak{A}_{L/K}$-free. \end{coro}

 We know that $[K(\zeta_n):K]$ is a divisor of $\varphi(n)$, where $\varphi$ is the Euler totient function.
 Hence, when $n$ is a Burnside number, by definition $n$ and $\varphi(n)$ are coprime, and $L\cap K(\zeta_n)=K$.
-Another sufficient condition implying this one is that $K$ is a totally real number field (to see this we can follow the idea in the proof of Proposition \ref{pro:totrealdisj}).
+In that case, we know by Byott uniqueness theorem \cite[Theorem 2]{byottuniqueness} that the almost classically Galois structure corresponding to $K(\zeta_n)$ is the unique Hopf-Galois structure $H$ on $L/K$.
 These considerations lead to the following.